RamitSarker29/Leetcode/0017-letter-combinations-of-a-phone-number/README.md

 O(n)
 ```

-and the result contains up to:
+The result can contain up to:

 ```text
 O(4ⁿ × n)